Aurora (Sleeping Beauty): Conception and writing

 In the original fairy tale, the princess actually sleeps for 100 years before she is finally awakened by the prince's kiss; this detail was adjusted for the film in favor of having Prince Phillip introduced earlier, and thus Aurora is awakened much sooner.
 In the Grimm version, the princess is destined to prick her finger at the age of 15, while Disney decided to age the character by one year.
-Aurora's names are borrowed from both Tchaikovsky's ballet and the Grimm fairy tale.
-While Tchaikovsky referred to his princess as "Aurora", the Brothers Grimm had named her "Little Briar Rose"; this ultimately inspired Disney to use both names in the film, the latter of which serves as the character's alias while she is hiding from Maleficent.
+Tchaikovsky named the princess "Aurora" in his ballet, whereas "Briar Rose" is the name of the character from the Brothers Grimm fairy tale.
+Disney utilized both names in the film, with the princess's birth name being Aurora, and her assumed name while living as a peasant being Briar Rose.
 Aurora was the last princess in whose conception Walt Disney himself was directly involved prior to his death.

 Voice

 Aurora is voiced by American singer Mary Costa, who was 22 years old when she was cast as the character in 1952.
 Costa had grown up a fan of Disney films, the first of which she saw was Snow White and the Seven Dwarfs.
 As a child, Costa adored the film so much that she would imitate Snow White by parading around her house wearing a bath towel as a makeshift cape.
 Costa described herself garnering the role of Aurora as simply "being in the right place at the right time."
 The filmmakers had long struggled to cast Aurora, having been searching for the right voice for the character for three years.
 Disney himself had been considering to shelving the project unless a suitable voice actress was found, insisting that the same performer provide both the character's speaking and singing voices.
 Costa was attending a dinner party for the entertainment industry, to which she had been invited by a friend who was hoping to introduce her to some influential people, where she performed the popular standard "When I Fall in Love".
 The performance was heard by film composer Walter Schumann who, impressed by her vocals, approached Costa about possibly voicing Aurora and inviting her to audition the following morning.
 Despite doubting that she would be cast, Costa agreed to audition mostly because she wanted to meet Walt Disney.
 Upon arriving at the studio the next day, composer George Bruns welcomed Costa by asking her to perform a bird call, which she did successfully.
 However, being from Knoxville, Tennessee, Costa's strong southern accent nearly prevented her from being cast until she proved that she could sustain a fake British accent for the entire film.
 The filmmakers likened the situation to English actress Vivien Leigh successfully feigning a southern accent for her role as Scarlet O'Hara in the film Gone With the Wind (1939).
 Within hours of her audition, Walt Disney himself contacted Costa via telephone to offer her the job, which she immediately accepted.
 Aurora became Costa's first major film role.